calsaviour/longevity/README.md

 years (I didn't bother with the month or day of the year, so at best this can only ever be accurate to the year).

+3. Some pictures in the dataset (I estimate <2%) have more than one person in them, which is "corrupt" data.

 3. I've done very little optimization: there is a lot of room for performance improvements